France presses at U.N. for Islamic State to face world court

 France led a bid by council members last May to refer the civil war in Syria, now in its fifth year, to the ICC for possible prosecution of war crimes and crimes against humanity.

 But it was vetoed by Syrian ally Russia, backed by China.
-The remaining 13 council members voted in favour.
+The remaining 13 council members voted in favor.
 Fabius said on Friday that France would again try to refer Syria.

 Air strikes by a U.S.-led alliance have targeted Islamic State strongholds in northern Syria and Iraq for the past six months.